johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-29-preload-fonts-with-docusaurus/index.md

 }
 ```

-Note that the urls are fully addressable to prevent webpack from trying to bundle them.
-We want to use the `static` folder for this, so we can apply long term caching.
+Note that the urls are fully qualified to prevent webpack from trying to bundle them.
+Another bonus of using the `static` folder is that we can apply long term caching.
 I'm using [Azure Static Web Apps](https://azure.microsoft.com/en-us/products/app-service/static/) to run my site and so I'm achieving this with the following in `staticwebapp.config.json`:

 ```json
 {